-Children enrolled at Giffen Memorial Elementary School, Sheridan Preparatory Academy, and Philip J. Schuyler Achievement Academy, Albany High School, and the Watervliet City Schools are eligible to enroll in the program.
+Children enrolled at Giffen Memorial Elementary School, Sheridan Preparatory Academy, Philip J. Schuyler Achievement Academy, Albany High School, and the Watervliet City Schools are eligible to enroll in the program.
 Enrollment forms can be picked up in the Health Office at each of the schools or found on our website here.

 Is there a cost for my child to utilize the services offered at School Based Health Center?

-There is no cost to parents (and no insurance copays) for students receiving care at any of the school-based health centers.
 However, if the student has insurance, that information must be provided at enrollment to ensure that the insurance company is billed and not the parent/guardian for services.
-If the child does not have insurance, we will connect you with one our facilitated health insurance enrollers who will determine what no-cost or low cost health insurance your child qualifies for.
+If the child does not have insurance, we will connect you with one our facilitated health insurance enrollers who will determine what no-cost or low-cost health insurance your child qualifies for.

 What are the benefits of a School Based Health Center?

 What happens if my child is ill and the school is closed?

-School-based health centers operate on the schedule of the City School District of Albany, or the Watervliet City School District's schedule.
+School Based Health Centers operate on the schedule of the City School District of Albany, or the Watervliet City School District.
 Services will not be provided during school vacations or days off.
 If the school is closed and your child needs emergency treatment, call 911.
-If not a medical emergency, call your health care provider (doctor, nurse practitioner, physician's assistant) or Whitney Young Health's main number at 518-465-4771.
+If it is not a medical emergency, call your health care provider (doctor, nurse practitioner, physician's assistant) or Whitney Young Health's main number at 518-465-4771.

 Will School Based Health Center staff replace school nurses?